dolivetree/documentation/language/supported-units.md

 # Appendix A: Supported units

-Deci supports the following units, and compositions of them.
+Decipad supports the following units, and compositions of them.
 Unless stated, units default to the international standard.

 For example, when we say Inch we mean Inch (International), i.e. `0.0254 m`.